How much does an NPDES permit cost in 2026? (Quick Calculator Included!)

 Do you even need an NPDES permit?

-Before we talk ranges, here is the fastest way to get a number that fits your site.
-Use the pricing calculator below.
-It's quick, we don't ask for any personal info, and you get your results right here on the page.
-No sales tactics.
-At the end you can choose to share your contact info if you want us to reach out, but nothing is recorded otherwise.
+Before we talk ranges, here is the fastest way to get a number that fits your operation.
+The NPDES pricing calculator below is quick, we don't ask for any personal info, and you get your results right here on the page.
+At the end you can choose to share your contact info if you want us to reach out for a more tailored price quote, but nothing is recorded otherwise.

 NPDES Permitting Pricing Calculator

-Most common for standard industrial or commercial operations, like concrete and asphalt plants, marinas, warehouses, manufacturing, distribution, etc. with moderate outdoor activity.
+We generally tell people it will cost between $2,500 and $10,000 per facility to hire us for NPDES work when dealing with an industrial general stormwater permit.
+This covers most standard industrial or commercial operations, like concrete and asphalt plants, marinas, warehouses, manufacturing, distribution, etc. with moderate outdoor activity.

 Expect this when the discharge is process wastewater, volumes are large, technology-based limits apply, or your state does not offer a general permit that fits your operation.